-Disc replacement is the surgical option which truly seeks to maintain the natural functionality of the spine, instead of limiting intervertebral movement via fusion surgery.
+Disc replacement surgery is the option which truly seeks to maintain the natural functionality of the spine, instead of limiting intervertebral movement via fusion surgery.
 This will prevent accelerated degenerative processes from acting on the regions which surround a traditional fusion, making disc replacement a better long-term solution for many patients.

 Being that a tough synthetic disc substitute is used, there will be no chance for re-herniation, as is so common in discectomy recipients.

 There are many artificial disc devices in general use and even more in clinical trials and development.
-The future of disc replacement seems to be very promising and there is no doubt that untold billions are to be made by surgical device manufacturers.
+The future of disc replacement surgery seems to be very promising and there is no doubt that untold billions are to be made by surgical device manufacturers.

 Disc implantation is a remarkable technology which has shown real promise as the very first herniated disc surgery procedure which might just maintain the form and function of the human spine, the way nature intended it to be.

-The surgery has been used in Europe for many years, but has only enjoyed limited success in the US during the past decade.
+The surgery has been used in Europe for many years, but has only enjoyed limited success in the US during the past 2 decades.
 The FDA has committed itself to rigorous testing for all new artificial discs prior to them being accepted for general usage.
 Although long-term results of most devices will not be available for some time, preliminary data is promising and most patients seem to be better off than those treated with spinal fusion surgeries.